wentbackward/music-theory/basic-theory.md

 ## Important traids

--   Notice the pattern is play one, skip one, play one, skip one, play one.
-For example in C Major the notes are CDEFGAB and the C Major Triad is CEG skipping D and F.
--   You can move this pattern around and get a bunch of other triads, using this same pattern you can get all these triads.
+Notice the pattern is play one, skip one, play one, skip one, play one.
+For example in C Major the notes are CDEFGAB and the C Major Triad is CEG skipping D and F. You can move this pattern around and get a bunch of other triads.
+Using this same pattern, we can start on each degree of a scale.
 We like to give them numbers too and use upper and lower case, the case is important too.

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">